 b) to play on a stringed instrument, to play, the harp, etc.

 c) to sing to the music of the harp

 d) in the NT to sing a hymn, to celebrate the praises of God in song

 Those who oppose instrumental music say that the word’s definitions do not necessarily require the use of an instrument to accompany singing.
 They have some very convincing arguments which I believe are valid.
 Those who are in favor of using instrumental music argue that inherent in the very definition of the words is the idea of playing an instrument.
 Therefore, since the Holy Spirit guided the New Testament writers to use the word “psallo” and “psalmos” the use of instruments are authorized by God.
-Those in favor also have some very convincing arguments which I believe are valid.
+Those not in favor also have some very convincing arguments which I believe are valid.

 When the word “psallo” is used in connection with an instrument, it is translated “play”.
 When the word “Psallo” appears in the text alone, it is translated sing.
 For example:

 …speaking to one another in psalms and hymns and spiritual songs, singing and making melody <psallo> in your heart to the Lord Ephesians 5:19